AerialMantis/aerialmantis.github.io/_posts/2016-06-08-template-meta-programming.md

 ## What Is Template Meta Programming?

-TMP can be seen as an embedded language sitting a layer above standard C++, that is interpreted by a C++ compiler�s type system, in particular the template system and outputting standard C++ code which is then compiled as normal.
+TMP can be seen as an embedded language sitting a layer above standard C++, that is interpreted by a C++ compiler's type system, in particular the template system and outputting standard C++ code which is then compiled as normal.
 It allows you to perform general purpose computations with types, templates, functions, constant variables and literals as the objects, it is entirely functional and therefore immutable and stateless (with some exceptions).

 ## How Does It Work?

 wondering how it actually works?
 Well as described in a previous post; a C++ template does not define a function or a type in itself, it must be instantiated with suitable template arguments first, and it is this process of instantiation that can be used to provide compile-time equivalents of many general purpose computational concepts.

-Before diving into the complexities of compile-time computations, it�s important to look at variables; the fundamental components of any computation.
+Before diving into the complexities of compile-time computations, it's important to look at variables; the fundamental components of any computation.
 While runtime computations are performed on dynamic variables such as integrals, pointers and references, compile-time computations are performed only on types, templates, functions, constant variables, literals and (including those produced by constexpr functions); essentially anything that can be used as a template argument.
 So the compile-time equivalent of a variable is any value or type that is known at compile-time, for example:

 {% highlight cpp %}
 /* runtime variables. */